 Resource #3: Room Change Request Form

-Residents may request a room change only after a consultation with RAs and Student Engagement staff.
-These requests will only be processed during the third and eighth weeks of fall, winter or spring quarters.
+Residents may request a room change only after a consultation with RAs and Housing Professional Staff.

-- The resident who is requesting to be moved must meet with Residence Life Coordinator Brittany Iwaszkiw.
+- The resident who is requesting to be moved must meet with Housing Staff.
 Requests will be processed on a first-come, first-served basis and are based upon availability of the pending request.

 - After meeting, the resident will receive an email notifying them of their assignment and further instructions.